sharps disposal service design

 Mockup of tri-fold instructional brochure

-Users can dispose of sharps obscurely without going to public drop-off sites.
+Users can register and manage their subscriptions online and dispose of sharps obscurely without going to public drop-off sites.

 Users can customize frequency of kit shipments and size of kits to fit their diverse personal needs.